RealEstateCore/ExcelRDF/docs/README.md

 # ExcelRDF Documentation

+**Disclaimer:** This software is a four year old research prototype.
+It may have issues.
+Unfortunately, I do not have the bandwidth to prioritize developing it at the moment.
+You are most welcome to find and fix such issues through pull requests.
+The repository remains live here in case any other active RealEstateCore devs or community members wish to pick up the reins and continue development. /Karl Hammar, author

 ## Functionality

 The purpose of this VSTO plugin is to provide light-weight translation from OWL to XLS, and from XLS to RDF, to enable linked data generation from existing Excel-based tools and workflows.